 If you feel you are about to unfairly dismissed or made redundant from your company you can call us here at Unfair Dismissals Australia and remain anonymous to get advice and an idea on your options going forward?
 Often employees are not aware of their rights or even that unlawful termination claims exist.
 It is well worth your time calling 1800 333 666 to find out how we can help you going forward.

-Information about Employee Stand downs
+Employee Stand downs Information

 The option for employers to stand down employees due to the coronavirus crisis is very fact dependent and an employer should exercise the option cautiously.
 The employer must be able to demonstrate that: